 What is a hamstring injury?

-What causes a hamstring injury?
+What increases my risk for a hamstring injury?

-- Unequal strength of hamstring muscles.
+- Unequal strength of hamstring muscles

 What are the signs and symptoms of a hamstring injury?